hypernova2002/cloud-config/README.md

 ## Usage

 CloudConfig can be configured to fetch keys from multiple providers.
 Since CloudConfig will need to know which provider has the correct key, all the keys will need to be preconfigured.
+Duplicate keys will be overriden with the latest provider.
 An example configuration may look like

 ```ruby
 CloudConfig.configure do